-In (2.7) perturbations of the exchange coefficients are neglected, K' = 0, in order to prevent spurious unstable perturbations from growing in the linearized version of the scheme (Mahfouf, 1999).
-This is also the case for the exchange coefficients between the surface and the lowest model level.
+Until cycle CY33R1, perturbations of the exchange coefficients were neglected (K' = 0), in order to prevent spurious unstable perturbations from growing in the linearized version of the scheme (Mahfouf, 1999).
+From CY33R1 onwards, regularization was introduced for exchange coefficients between upper model levels to include partial perturbations of these coefficients.